 A few months ago my sweet and handsome husband graduated grad school.
 He’s applied to hundreds of places, had dozens of interviews, lots of job offers and none felt right.
 Not until the one we just found out about and accepted a few weeks ago.
 We’ve known we would be moving but just a few days ago found out where to.
-Charleston, West Virginia.
-We are under contract on our house and will be moved by August 15.
+Columbia, South Carolina.
+We will be moved by August 15.
 Because I want to make sure to get everyone’s shoots edited by this date I’m only going to be adding a few more shoots in July.
 I have 1 mini shoot and 3 regular length shoots left ’till I will close my business here.
 (But we do hope to be back in Utah one day.)
 I will definitely give updates on when I will be back to visit family so make sure to quickly snag any of those spots I offer.
 And I’m not opposed at all to come back to shoot the occasional wedding.

 I’ve been thinking about what to write to adequately express my love and gratitude for everyone who has supported me since I started shooting about 9 years ago.
 I don’t think there are words that mean enough.
 I’ve had so many repeat clients who stuck with me through my struggling beginnings in high school, have shot the weddings of every child in 1 particular family, was able to capture family photos for two families as one of their children was close to the end of their life.
 I was honored to shoot in Texas, Idaho, California, Colorado, Louisiana, and of course Utah.
 Every bride and groom I’ve met through this process have changed my life and made me appreciate the gift of marriage even more.
 Every engagement shoot I do makes me giddy and come home to my husband with googly heart eyes all over again.
 Every family I’ve worked with have made me laugh and put a smile on my face.
 Every shoot I do energizes me and now re-charges my mom batteries.
 Thank you.
 To every client who’s ever trusted me to capture an important moment in their life.
 I sincerely love you all.
 You have changed my life.